Juneteenth: Freedom Day

 History of Juneteenth

-On June 19, 1865, the last group of enslaved African-Americans in the United States were informed of their freedom.
-Their freedom came two and a half years after the Emancipation Proclamation was issued in 1863.
-(Public Broadcasting Company, 2022) (Duration 3:26)
+On June 19, 1865, the last group of enslaved African Americans in the United States were informed of their freedom, which came two and a half years after the Emancipation Proclamation was issued in 1863.
+(Public Broadcasting Station, 2022) (Duration 3:26)

 The Historical Legacy of Juneteenth